Last updated: January 28, 2025

 Personal loan

-Personal loans typically have fixed interest rates and terms, which means you will make the same monthly payment for the life of the loan.
-Personal loans may be a good option if you have good credit and qualify for a low interest rate.
+Personal loans typically have fixed interest rates and terms, which means you’ll likely make the same monthly payment for the life of the loan.

-A credit card is an unsecured line of credit extended to you by a credit card company.
-You can use this line of credit for anything you want, including consolidating debt or making large purchases.
-Credit card lines of credit typically have higher interest rates than other lines of credit, so be sure to shop around for the best rate before applying.
+A credit card is an unsecured line of credit that you can use for almost anything you want, including consolidating debt or making large purchases.
+Credit cards usually have higher interest rates than other types of loans, so be sure to shop around for the best rate before applying.

 Closing thoughts: How to qualify for a HELOC